On nilpotent extensions of $\infty$-categories and the cyclotomic trace: Nilpotent extensions of additive -categories

 where $\on{Ran}$ (resp. $\on{Lan}$) is right Kan extension (resp.
 Left Kan extension).
 This induces a section of the left vertical map by functoriality of pullbacks.
 It sends $c$ to $(c,0)$ by construction. \end{proof}

 \begin{prop} The functor $p$ defined above is a nilpotent extension of additive $\infty$-categories. \end{prop} \begin{proof} Part (1) of Definition~\ref{def:nilp} follows from Lemma~\ref{lem:section}.
 Observing the fiber sequence (\ref{extension_sequence}) and using the fact that $\pi_0\Sigma\sM(c,c') = 0$ we also see that Part (2) is satisfied.
-Let us prove (3); we claim that the $n$ appearing (3) is just $2$.
+Let us prove (3); we claim that the $n$ appearing in (3) is just $2$.
 Indeed, suppose that $f: x \rightarrow x', g: x' \rightarrow x''$ are composable morphisms in $\sA \oplus \sM$ such that $p(f) \simeq p(g) \simeq 0$.
-We claim that $g \circ f = 0$.
-Indeed, by the bifunctoriality of the fiber sequence~\eqref{extension_sequence} we have the following commutative diagram where the rows are fiber sequences:
+We claim that $g \circ f \simeq 0$.
+Indeed, by the bifunctoriality of the fiber sequence~\eqref{extension_sequence} we have the following commutative diagram where the rows are fiber sequences of spectra, all of which are connective: